hidara2000/arctos_isaac/README.md

 >NOTE
-- currently there some bugs in the USD descriptor.
+- Currently, there are some bugs in the USD descriptor.
 Friction, inertia etc TBC
-- Curobo is a WIP and uses seperate definitions.
-Eventually RMPflow and Curobo will use the same defs
+- Curobo is a WIP and uses separate definitions.
+Eventually, RMPflow and Curobo will use the same defs
-- RMPflow/IK solvers in the arctos folders are working but in an alpha stage
+- RMPflow/IK solvers in the Arctos folders are working but in an alpha stage.
+See scripts

 # INSTRUCTIONS
 1. install IsaacSim